Gothic War (535–554): Conquest of Sicily and Dalmatia

 Belisarius landed at Sicily, between Roman Africa and Italy, whose population was well disposed toward the Empire.
-The island was quickly captured, with the only determined resistance, at Panormus (Palermo), overcome by late December.
+The island was quickly captured, with the only determined resistance, at Palermo, overcome by late December.
 Belisarius prepared to cross to Italy and Theodahad sent envoys to Justinian, proposing at first to cede Sicily and recognise his overlordship but later to cede all of Italy.